EVERETT, Wash. -- Western Washington is on the watch for high winds and potential landslides.

-The National Weather Service issued high wind warnings in Skagit and Whatcom counties, as well as in San Juan County and along the north and central parts of the coast.
+The National Weather Service issued a Wind Advisory north of Seattle in Mount Vernon and Bellingham, as well as in San Juan County and along the north and central parts of the coast.

 There may be falling trees and limbs and power outages with wind gusts of up to 55 miles per hour.
-The weather service also says the Cascade Mountains in that area could receive between one and three feet of snow.
+This damage is not expected to be widespread like the windstorm earlier this month that knocked out power to more than 170,000.

 The same area is also being warned about landslide and flooding threats that remain elevated after weeks of heavy rain.

-The weather service said more rain expected Monday night could trigger landslides in the Puget Sound area.
+Meteorologists said more rain could trigger landslides in the Puget Sound area.